xak2000/nomad/website/source/docs/job-specification/ephemeral_disk.html.md

 </table>

-The `ephemeral_disk` stanza describes the ephemeral disk requirements of the group.
+The `ephemeral_disk` block describes the ephemeral disk requirements of the group.
 Ephemeral disks can be marked as sticky and support live data migrations.
 All tasks in this group will share the same ephemeral disk.